-Clarifying, volumizing, hydrating, smoothing–taking a walk down the hair care aisle presents one dizzying display of labels.
+Clarifying, volumizing, hydrating, smoothing — taking a walk down the hair-care aisle presents one with a dizzying display of labels.
 For the most part, what each product promises is clear.
-But there is one adjective that seems puzzling when placed in front of the word shampoo…toning.
-We asked hair expert and Warren Tricomi stylist Zachary Rej Morad to give us the 411 on toning shampoo.
+But there is one adjective that seems puzzling when placed in front of the word shampoo.
+“Toning.”
+To decode this hair-care mystery, we asked hair expert Zachary Morad to give us the scoop on toning shampoo.

 What Is Toning Shampoo?

-If you do over-do it with the purple shampoo, don’t fret.
-Another washing with a clarifying shampoo with remove any evidence of overindulgence.
+If you do over-do it with the purple shampoo, don’t stress.
+Another wash with a clarifying shampoo can remove any evidence of overindulgence.